 Ease of Doing Business IndexTop 10 globally; excellent for trading, banking, and corporate structuring

-Hong Kong combines ultra-low taxes, regulatory speed, financial openness, and regional leverageโ€”ideal for founders scaling across Asia without giving up legal or tax efficiency.
+Hong Kong combines ultra-low taxes, regulatory speed, financial openness, and regional leverage.
+If you’re scaling across Asia and want to preserve legal and tax efficiency while doing it, this city belongs on your shortlist.

 Hong Kong